 Place of Birth: Budapest, Hungary

-Briefly describe how and why you got involved in Tennis?
+How and why did you get involved in Orienteering?

-What do you study?
-How do you balance your study, training and competitions?
+What do you study, and how do you balance your study, training and competition?

-This is your chance!
-What is your message to European students like you?
+What is your message to European student-athletes like yourself?